TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Gregory Hubbs visiting the Ancient Greek amphitheater of Epidaurus on the Peloponnese.

-During one of his many odysseys through Greece, on an extremely hot day, Gregory visited the Ancient amphitheater of Epidaurus at Peloponnese, and imagined acting in a play by Sophocles, Aeschylus, or Euripides 2500 years ago — he had seriously contemplated becoming a likely hungry actor during his student years.
+During one of his many odysseys through Greece, on an extremely hot day, Gregory visited the amphitheater of Epidaurus in the Peloponnese, and imagined acting in a Greek tragedy 2500 years ago — he had seriously contemplated and was often encouraged to become a likely hungry actor during his student years.

 Gregory's academic background includes a bachelor's degree in a self-created curriculum centered on the History of Ideas, an extremely humbling and deliberately challenging interpretative study of various geniuses across the ages.
 In addition, he wrote his thesis on French Symbolist poetry while at Hampshire College, taking most core classical and modern literature and philosophy courses at Amherst College, Smith College, and Mount Holyoke College as part of the unique and unparalleled Five College Consortium in Amherst, Massachusetts.